 Chiari-like Malformation and Syringomyelia

-Chiari-like Malformation and Syringomyelia are most commonly reported in brachycephalic (short- head/faced) toy breeds.
-The condition is most commonly reported in Cavalier King Charles Spaniels, King Charles Spaniels, Griffon Bruxellois, Affenpinchers, Yorkshire Terriers, Maltese, Chihuahuas, Pomeranians, Boston Terriers, Papillons, French Bulldogs and Pugs.
+Chiari-like malformation and syringomyelia are most commonly reported in brachycephalic (short-head/faced) toy breeds.
+The condition is most commonly reported in Cavalier King Charles Spaniels (CKCS), King Charles Spaniels, Griffon Bruxellois, Affenpinschers, Yorkshire Terriers, Maltese, Chihuahuas, Pomeranians, Boston Terriers, Papillons, French Bulldogs and Pugs.

 Chiari-like malformation and syringomyelia are present in many CKCS and other small breed dogs and may not cause clinical signs and may be identified as an incidental finding during another investigative process.
 The incidence of symptomatic Chiari-like malformation in affected breeds is not known and is difficult to determine.
 The most common clinical sign is intermittent pain and the behavioural signs of this may vary.
 For example, the response of many dogs (and people) with a headache is to be more withdrawn or less inclined to exercise and play however this is a very non-specific signs that may have a multitude of explanations.

 How can I tell if my dog has Chiari-like malformation and/or syringomyelia?